Glasses of chilled sparkling rosé wine served outdoors on a summer evening table, perfect for celebrations and alfresco dining.

 Top 10 Types of Rosé Wine

-Type Style/Structure Flavours Food Pairings
+Rosé Wine Type Flavours Style/Body Serving Temp Best Food Pairings

-Provence Rosé Pale, light-bodied, dry Red berries, citrus, herbs, and floral Seafood, salads, grilled chicken, Mediterranean
+Provence Rosé Red berries, citrus, herbs, floral Pale, light-bodied, dry 8-10°C (46-50°F) Seafood, salads, grilled chicken, Mediterranean dishes

-White Zinfandel Off-dry to sweet, medium-bodied Strawberry, melon, sweet spice BBQ, spicy food, strong cheeses
+White Zinfandel Strawberry, melon, sweet spice Off-dry to sweet, medium-bodied 8-10°C (46-50°F) BBQ, spicy food, strong cheeses

-Garnacha Rosado Dry, fruit-forward Strawberry, raspberry, apple Tapas, paella, grilled seafood
+Garnacha Rosado Strawberry, raspberry, apple Dry, fruit-forward 8-10°C (46-50°F) Tapas, paella, grilled seafood

-Pink Prosecco Light, sparkling, dry Summer fruits, apple, citrus Appetisers, soft cheeses, seafood
+Pink Prosecco Summer fruits, apple, citrus Light, sparkling, dry 6-8°C (43-46°F) Appetisers, seafood, soft cheeses

 Conclusion

 Rosé wine is much more than just a pink drink.
 It's a fantastic category bursting with variety, craftsmanship, and flavour.
-Whether you like your rosé dry and crisp or sweet and fruity, by exploring the different styles of rosé you'll see that there is a rosé for everyone.
+Whether you like your rosé dry and crisp or sweet and fruity, by exploring the different styles of rosé, you'll see that there is a rosé for everyone.

 FAQ